IvaMate/Feature-Sensitivity-analysis/README.md

 # Feature-Sensitivity-analysis

 This repository contains an example of feature sensitivity analysis using Support Vector Regression (SVR).
+Data is included in the code.

 ## Workflow